neginzahedi/RocketReserver-ApolloGraphQL/README.md

-# Apollo iOS SDK
+# Apollo iOS SDK Tutorial Application

-This is the tutorial application provided by Apollo for working with the Apollo iOS SDK to communicate with a GraphQL server.
+This application serves as an implementation of the tutorial provided by Apollo for working with the Apollo iOS SDK to communicate with a GraphQL server.

+## Tutorial Overview
-In this tutorial I learned how to:
+In this tutorial, I learned how to:

 - Download a schema
 - Run code generation